apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

 # Performance Tuning

-In this chapter we'll discuss how to tune ActiveMQ for optimum performance.
+In this chapter we'll discuss how to tune Apache ActiveMQ for optimum performance.

 ## Tuning persistence